HwWobbe/Wip-Main/README.md

 ...
 * Dig should be a subset of AdManCa  (Division) of CSI (for now)
 * https://maps.canada.ca/czs/index-en.html
-  * should be a good readThis starting point
+  * should be a good read as a starting point
 * consider the value of having at least one PR ( and Comments ) for each repo
   * this could be a scheduling aid
 * ㋀㋁㋂㋃㋄㋅㋆㋇㋈㋉㋊㋋ extend with the .ye values